Woolly-at-EBI/wp2_t2.2/README.md

 ![image](images/eDNAqua-Plan_Logo_1.0.png)

-Apologies: the name of this repo. is wrong it should have been **eDNAqua-Plan** i.e. with just one A

 eDNAqua-Plan code and data used for some of the deliverables of the overall eDNAAquaPlan.
 N.B.
 This code is  rough and ready!
 It is generating tables and plots for the report.